Atlee (director): Career

 Atlee directed his next film, Bigil (2019), a sports action drama, produced by AGS Entertainment.
 He reunited for the third and second time with Vijay and Nayanthara, respectively.
 It also starred Jackie Shroff, Vivek and Kathir in other prominent roles.
 The music was composed by A. R. Rahman.
-Upon release, it received fairly positive reviews and emerged as the highest-grossing Tamil film of 2019, collecting ₹305 crore upon its release.
-It also became one of the highest-grossing Tamil films of all-time and one of the highest-grossing film of Vijay's career.
+Upon release, it received mix to positive reviews and emerged as the highest-grossing Tamil film of 2019 and one of the highest-grossing Tamil films of all-time.

-He also ventured into producing films.
-In 2017, Atlee and his wife, Priya Atlee, started their own production house, A for Apple Productions.
+In 2017, Atlee and his wife Krishna Priya started their own production house, A for Apple Productions.
 They jointly produced their first film with Fox Star Studios, Sangili Bungili Kadhava Thorae, a horror comedy, written and directed by Ike.
 It starred Jiiva, Sri Divya, and Soori in the lead roles.

-In 2020, Atlee and Priya produced their second film, Andhaghaaram, a supernatural horror thriller film, written and directed by V. Vignarajan.
-It was produced by Priya Atlee, alongside Sudhan Sundaram, and Jayaram, under their banner, Passion Studio and K. Poornachandra's O2 Pictures.
-It starred Arjun Das, Vinoth Kishan, and Kumar Natarajan in the lead roles along with Pooja Ramachandran and Meesha Ghoshal in supporting roles.
+In 2020, He produced Andhaghaaram, a supernatural horror thriller film, written and directed by V. Vignarajan.
 It was released directly on Netflix for streaming, on 24 November 2020.

 Atlee made his debut in Hindi cinema with Jawan, starring Shah Rukh Khan, Nayanthara, Vijay Sethupathi, Priyamani, Sanya Malhotra, Riddhi Dogra, along with others.
-Deepika Padukone and Sanjay Dutt made a special appearance and cameo appearance, respectively, in the film.
-It was produced by Khan's wife, Gauri Khan, and Gaurav Verma, under Red Chillies Entertainment.
-The music was composed by Anirudh Ravichander.
-It released on 7 September 2023 to generally positive reviews from both the critics and audience, alike.
-It set the record for a Hindi film grossing ₹129 crores (US$12.9 million) on its opening day.
-It grossed ₹520.79 crores worldwide in its opening weekend.
-It made about ₹1150 crores worldwide in its entire run and become an all-time blockbuster at the box office.
+It was produced by Red Chillies Entertainment.
+It released on 7 September 2023 to generally positive reviews.
+It made ₹1150 crores worldwide in its entire run and becoming one of the highest grossing Indian films.

-Atlee and Priya produced their third film in Hindi with Baby John starring Varun Dhawan, Keerthy Suresh, and Wamiqa Gabbi; its remake of his Tamil film, Theri (2016).
-The music was composed by Thaman S. He will be collaborating with Allu Arjun and Sai Abhyankkar in AA22, which is being produced by Kalanithi Maran, under Sun Pictures.
+Atlee and his wife Krishna Priya produced their third film in Hindi named Baby John starring Varun Dhawan, Keerthy Suresh, and Wamiqa Gabbi; its a remake of his Tamil film, Theri (2016).
+The music was composed by Thaman S. He will be collaborating with Allu Arjun in Raaka, which is being produced by Kalanithi Maran, under Sun Pictures.

 Personal life

-Atlee married actress Krishna Priya on 9 November 2014.
-Their son was born on 13 January 2023.
+Atlee married actress Priya Mohan on 9 November 2014.
+They have a son, born 2023, and a daughter, born 2026.